and the calm is deep where the quiet waters flow

-Ten years.
-For ten years now, she said, the greater cultivation sects had abolished omega houses and dealt harsh punishment onto those who were found to follow tradition.
+He had been dead for thirteen years; and for ten years now, she said, the greater cultivation sects had abolished kunze houses and dealt harsh punishment onto those who were found to continue using them.

 Wei Wuxian had never used scent masking in his first life.
 It would have been useless to him even if the whole world hadn’t known who and what he was; after all, after losing his core, he had smelled of nothing at all.

-He still hadn’t grown used the brightness and weight of Mo Xuanyu’s undamaged spirituality.
-He feared the thought of ever using it—this untrained, untouched thing in his chest, small and shining and unbearably warm.
+He still hadn’t grown used to the brightness and weight of Mo Xuanyu’s undamaged spirituality.
+He feared the thought of ever using it, this untrained, untouched thing in his chest, small and shining and unbearably warm.
 Resentful energy was so much more familiar, so much easier to trust and reach for.
 He needn’t spend years training from scratch again for it.

 It seemed to him that he could hear the sound of Lan Wangji’s voice belittling him all those years ago: The dark path damages the heart and spirit, Wei Ying.

 He snorted faintly.
 The Lan sect heir had too often tried to meddle with his business in those years.
-He was glad to have escaped Mo village before having to face him—he doubted the man’s opinion of him had grown any warmer after what had transpired in Nightless City.
+He was glad to have escaped Mo village before having to face him—he doubted the man’s opinion of him had grown any warmer after he had killed all those people in the Nightless City.